MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Multilevel reduction with level-wise quantization and adaptive decomposition

-How many bits are required to store the labels produced by uniform quantization?
+How many bits are required to store the labels produced by quantization?
 The exact answer will depend on the distribution of the multilevel coefficients and the lossless encoder used, but we can estimate the cost using Shannon entropy~\cite{shannon2001mathematical}.
 Informally and in brief, the cost in bits per symbol to encode a stream is bounded below by the Shannon entropy of the source, and this rate can be matched asymptotically.
 Here, where the symbol alphabet has size \(\lceil R / q\rceil\), the entropy is at most \(\log_{2}(\lceil R / q\rceil)\).
-So, for uniform quantization with bin width \(q\), the cost in bits to store the quantized coefficients can be estimated by \(\# \N{L} \log_{2}(R / q)\).
+So, for quantization with bin width \(q\), the cost in bits to store the quantized coefficients can be estimated by \(\# \N{L} \log_{2}(R / q)\) if the same bin width is used for all coefficients.

-We seek to improve on this cost by more effectively distributing the error `budget.'
-To do this, we quantize the coefficients separately by level.
-We call this strategy \emph{level-wise quantization}.
-Suppose the coefficients \(\{\uMC\at{x} : x \in \N*{l}\}\) are quantized with bin width \(q_{l}\).
-Then